shpml/fundamentals/07_chapter/04_exercise.md

 6) Now that you're satisfied with the changes you've staged, commit them using <code>git commit -m "..."</code>.
 Give the commit an appropriate message — remember, it should be short but descriptive.

-7) Create a directory called `src`, and add a couple of files to it.
+7) Create a directory called "src," and add a couple of files to it.

 8) Use the `add` command, but add the `src` directory instead of the individual files.
 Then, use the `git status` command.
 See how both files have been staged?
 Go ahead and commit the addition of these new files to the repo.